 Also, the FSU Math Club will hold free help sessions one night per week; information on those sessions will be announced later.
 Additionally, the Academic Support Center (FLITE 120, x3543, asc@ferris.edu) may offer free tutoring as well.
-To schedule a (virtual) appointment with a tutor, you can use the online scheduling tool TutorTrac (located within the "Academic Support" link on MyFSU).
+To schedule a (virtual) appointment with a tutor, you can use the online scheduling tool Navigate.
 Finally, I can also recommend tutors that you can hire.

-Students with disabilities who require reasonable accommodations to fully participate in course activities or meet course requirements should register with the Educational Counseling and Disability Services office (x3057, ecds@ferris.edu).
-While ECDS will send me a letter outlining the accommodations to make for you, I would appreciate it if you could contact me immediately for assistance with any necessary classroom accommodations.
+Students with disabilities who require reasonable accommodations to fully participate in course activities or meet course requirements should register with the Disability and Accessibility Resource Center office (x3057, DARC@ferris.edu).
+While DARC will send me a letter outlining the accommodations to make for you, I would appreciate it if you could contact me immediately for assistance with any necessary classroom accommodations.